 - a.
-A breakout session for the purpose of writing and submitting resolutions and amendments will be scheduled for the first day of plenary session after the other breakouts have concluded.
-Members of the Resolutions Committee facilitate the breakout, assisting with writing resolutions, editing proposed resolutions and amendments, and collecting the forms required for submitting either a resolution or amendment.
-Members of the Executive Committee are expected to attend the breakout to offer expertise on specific topics and assist with resolution development.
+A breakout session for the purpose of reconciling issues with resolutions and amendments will be scheduled for the first day of plenary session.
+Members of the Resolutions Committee facilitate the breakout.
+Members of the Executive Committee are expected to attend the breakout to offer expertise on specific topics.
 In the case where an Executive Committee member has a conflict, that member may be excused from participation by the President. - b.
 At the conclusion of the breakout, the Resolutions Committee members meet to review, edit, compare, render moot, compile resolutions and amendments, and assign them to the Consent Calendar as appropriate.
 The committee also verifies that seconders are registered delegates.
 Committee members will make every effort to communicate with contacts of resolutions and amendments to resolve editing questions. - c.
 Once the resolutions and amendments are reviewed and edited, they are placed into categories and ordered so as to allow for consideration of each in a logical sequence.
 New resolutions and amendments are noted with a + in the Consent Calendar, table of contents, and in body of the packet.
 Senate office staff ensures that technology resources are available and working in order to assist the committee with completing its work.
 The committee formats the final version of the packet to be distributed for discussion on Friday.
-The Executive Director ensures that the final document is duplicated and made available to session attendees the following morning. - d.
+The Resolutions Chair, working with ASCCC staff, ensures that the final document is duplicated and made available to session attendees the following morning.

+d.
 The resolution packet containing all new resolutions and amendments are sent by the Executive Director by email to the entire Executive Committee at the close of the first day of the plenary session.
 The Executive Director also ensures that the new resolution packet is published on the plenary session web page and notifies the field that the resolutions for discussion on Friday are now available.
 This ensures that all the resolutions and amendments will be available in electronic as well as hard copy format for the Area meetings held on the second day of the plenary session.